Friday, November 18, 2022

 The Herald, December 22, 1919 http://nla.gov.au/nla.news-article242653991

 In 1904,as we mentioned before, Mrs James Gibb purchased Gladys Park from Stratford Strettle and at the time the property was reported to be of 860 acres.
 Mrs Gibb was born Mary Jane Paterson, who firstly married Thomas Esson in Scotland, and they had one son, the poet and playwright, Thomas Louis Buvelot Esson.
 When she was widowed she moved to Melbourne and married George Brown of Inveresk, Berwick.
-In 1896, she was widowed for the second time, and she married James Gibb in 1898.
+George Brown died in 1896 and Mary then married James Gibb in 1898.
 I have written about Mary and her family here.

 Sale of Gladys Park to Mrs Gibb